-We will assess your individual needs and provide you with a program involving group exercise and information sessions to help you understand, recover from and manage your heart condition.
+We will assess your individual needs via video conference/telephone and provide you with a program involving group exercise and information sessions to help you understand, recover from and manage your heart condition.
 We will support you to make changes to your lifestyle to improve your health and reduce your risk of further heart problems.

 You must live or work locally and be able to move around independently.
 You will need to be able to attend the hospital twice a week for approximately 2 hours.

 The World Health Organization recommends that everyone with a heart related condition should attend cardiac rehabilitation.